quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part39_24.3_Optimal_Se.md

 :p Prove that the SITA cutoff which minimizes mean response time is that which balances load between the two hosts.
 ??x
-To minimize the mean response time in a server farm with PS hosts and SITA task assignment, we need to show that balancing the load across both hosts results in the minimum \(E[T]\).
+To minimize the mean response time in a server farm with PS hosts and SITA task assignment, we need to show that balancing the load across both hosts results in the minimum $E[T]$.

 - **SITA (Size Interval Task Assignment)**: Jobs are routed based on their size intervals.
 - **PS (Processor Sharing)**: Each job sees all servers as a single server with an effective service rate.

-Assume the job sizes follow some distribution, and let \(\rho\) represent the load.
+Assume the job sizes follow some distribution, and let $\rho$ represent the load.
 The key idea is to use the balance between small and large jobs to ensure efficient processing.

-The mean response time \(E[T]\) can be expressed using Little's Law:
+The mean response time $E[T]$ can be expressed using Little's Law:
-\[ E[T] = \frac{\rho}{\mu} + D \]
-where \(D\) depends on the distribution of job sizes and their routing.
+$$E[T] = \frac{\rho}{\mu} + D$$where $ D$ depends on the distribution of job sizes and their routing.
 By balancing load, we minimize the impact of job size variability and ensure efficient use of resources.

 ```java
 public class PSFServerFarm {